 Lower back pain (LBP) is one of the most common conditions in health care.
-It is suggested that 80% of the population will suffer low back pain at some point in their lives.
+Approximately 80% of the population will suffer low back pain at some point in their lives.
 Lower back pain costs our country billions of dollars every year through absenteeism and injury rehabilitation.

-It is critical to all those who suffer from low back pain that a safe and effective treatment protocol be developed to beat lower back pain.
+It is critical to all those who suffer from low back pain that a safe and effective treatment protocol can beat lower back pain.
 Australian physiotherapists lead the world with groundbreaking research to improve the treatment and prevention of low back pain.

-At PhysioWorks, we are glad to offer both immediate pain relieving techniques and a longer-term preventative programs to stop recurring lower back pain.
+At PhysioWorks, we are glad to offer both immediate pain-relieving techniques and longer-term preventative programs to stop recurring lower back pain.

-Well-designed research and highly skilled clinical practice has provided evidence for physiotherapy as a safe, effective and low cost management approach for low back pain.
+Well-designed research and highly skilled clinical practice have physiotherapy evidence as a safe, effective and low-cost management approach for low back pain.

-PhysioWorks’ physiotherapists are highly skilled in the assessment, diagnosis and successful treatment of patients with low back pain arising from a musculoskeletal dysfunction.
+PhysioWorks’ physiotherapists are highly skilled.
+They are well respected to assess, diagnose, and successfully treat patients with low back pain from musculoskeletal dysfunction.

 Our injury management involves not only ‘joint manipulation’ like some other health practitioners, but also less forceful but equally effective passive examination and treatment techniques, effective therapeutic exercise (strengthening and stretching) and vital advice on posture, lifting and movement pattern abnormalities.
-In other words, your physiotherapist will fix the immediate problem and then help you to stop it coming back using a multitude of techniques and skill.
+In other words, your physiotherapist will address the immediate problem and then help you stop it from coming back using many techniques and skills.

-Low Back Pain – Acute (less than 3 months)
+Low Back Pain – Acute (less than three months)

-Chronic Low Back Pain – Greater than 3 months
+Chronic Low Back Pain – Greater than three months

-There is strong evidence to support that exercise programs result in a faster return to work rate, reduced absenteeism and disability when compared to control groups.
+There is strong evidence to support that exercise programs result in a faster return to work rate, reduced absenteeism, and disability than control groups.

 Your PhysioWorks’ physios possess the necessary skills and education to individually assess each low back pain candidate and then appropriately design, prescribe, supervise and progress your successful low back pain exercise program.

-Spinal manipulative techniques (SMT) has been strongly shown to be more effective in the management of chronic low back pain than bed rest, pain killers and massage, with six out of eight trials supporting this evidence.
+The spinal manipulative techniques (SMT) are more effective in managing chronic low back pain than bed rest, pain killers and massage, with six out of eight trials supporting this evidence.

-More importantly, the combination of SMT and specific exercises has increasing support in the management of low back pain.
+More importantly, the combination of SMT and specific exercises have increased support in managing low back pain.
 Your PhysioWorks physio has the necessary skill and knowledge to provide you with optimal low back pain care.